 In determining whether a motion is equivalent to a second or successive petition, this Court "ha[s] considered AEDPA's own purposes": "to conserve judicial resources, reduce piecemeal litigation, and lend finality to state court judgments within a reasonable time."
 Banister, 590 U.S. at 512 (internal quotation marks, alterations, and citation omitted).
-Treating a mid-appeal amendment to a first habeas application filed while that first habeas application remains pending on appeal as not second or successive does not undermine those purposes; it advances them.
+Treating an amendment filed while a first habeas application remains pending on appeal as not second or successive does not undermine those purposes; it advances them.

 This Court's primary concern with post-judgment motions that raise new claims is that such motions are "often distant in time and scope" and "threate[n] serial habeas litigation."
 Banister, 590 U.S. at 520-521; cf. Williams v.
-United States, 401 U.S. 667, 691 (1971) (Harlan, J., concurring) ("This drain on society's resources is compounded by the fact that issuance of the habeas writ compels a State to relitigate facts buried in the remote past through presentation of witnesses whose memories of the relevant events often have dimmed."). "[W]ithout rules suppressing abuse, a prisoner could bring such a motion endlessly."
+United States, 401 U.S. 667, 691 (1971) (Harlan, J., concurring) ("This drain on society's resources is compounded by the fact that issuance of the habeas writ compels a State \ \ \ to relitigate facts buried in the remote past through presentation of witnesses whose memories of the relevant events often have dimmed."). "[W]ithout rules suppressing abuse, a prisoner could bring such a motion endlessly."
 Banister, 590 U.S. at 521.